EVPN MPLS Transport

 You can configure end-to-end services between data centers using the BGP Labeled Unicast (BGP-LU) underlay.

-This feature allows you to configure various EVPN and E-Line services, and enables load balancing at transport, BGP-LU, and service level.
+This feature allows you to configure various EVPN E-LAN and E-Line services, and enables load balancing at transport, BGP-LU, and service level.

 The EVPN Bridging and E-Line Services over BGP-LU Underlay feature allows you to configure end-to-end EVPN services between data centers (DCs).
 This feature allows you to perform ECMP at three-levels: transport, BGP- LU, and service level.